-My name’s Jon, a software consultant living in Reading, working in London.
-Professionally, I work in the area of technology governance, such as managing large scale budgets, portfolio management strategies, and policies and procedures.
-Currently I’m working for Apptio, a fast growing company redefining what is expected of the business and financial management 0f large technology departments.
-But this blog is about my personal interests.
+My name’s Jon, a software consultant living in Reading, working in London or wherever I need to be.
+Professionally, I work in the area of technology governance – systems and processes to manage large scale budgets, manage portfolios of expenditure and project, and generally comment on policies and procedures.
+This blog, however, is about my personal interests.

 I’m just going to let it develop over time and see how things turn out.
 The initial idea was as a place to display the results of my new hobby of concert photography, however it turned out I wasn’t going to enough gigs with the “proper” camera in hand to make that work.
 So now it serves the purpose of letting me exercise my writing neurons as the mood takes me.

 There is a lot of political content, as I decided to get involved in 2010.
 My career in the tech sector has largely turned out to more about governance than technology, and that turned a general interest in current affairs turn to one of active participation in politics.
 Before, I viewed the sound and fury of politics as cynically as anyone else.
 Life experience, however, should give anyone an understanding of the traps and pitfalls facing anyone who stands up and seeks to make the world better.

 I have joined the Lib Dems because their core values are closest to my belief in civil liberties and the importance of good governance.
 This blog is by necessity a partisan one, and I don’t pretend otherwise.
 But I also believe that the majority of those in politics – and any other sphere – are basically people who want to do the right thing.
 It is not easy to represent the conflicting needs and desires of a community.
 Those politicians who seek to do so with hard work and a dose of humility – which is not all of them – deserve support, no matter their party or background.